“My first event – it’s obvious to see how much the staff cares about the runners. The aid station was fantastic.”

 Pacers are allowed for solo 24 Hour runners and 100 milers only.
 All pacers must register at the registration table.

 Each team must have a representative captain.
 The captain is responsible for all the teams actions and will be held responsible for any rule infractions and all communications with race officials.

 Although everyone is welcome, the team captain and solo runners must attend the pre-race meeting.

 Racers must log-in on each lap at the Base Camp located at the Start/Finish area.
 The team baton must be passed from one racer to the other within site of the timing official.
 There will be a running clock, therefore the lap splits will run from lap-end time to lap-end time.
 It is the team’s responsibility to verify that each racer is logged-out correctly.
 Each racer must clearly state your number and wait until the race official acknowledges that your time and number are recorded.

 Each team member must complete at least one lap.

 Water and food may be supplied to any racer, by anyone, anywhere on the course.
 However, racers must stay well clear of the course when taking food or water.
-A strict Leave No Trace policy will be implemented.
-Water will be available part way through the course.
+A strict Leave No Trace policy is imposed.
+Anyone caught littering will be disqualified.

 Racers must display their race numbers at all times.